nt255/ai-content-curation/README.md

 Automated AI Content Curation Pipeline

-# Setup
+# Setup (for Eclipse)

-1. Install Eclipse (or IntelliJ)
+1. Install Eclipse
+2. Install Lombok: Help menu > Install new software > Add https://projectlombok.org/p2 > Install the Lombok plugin and restart Eclipse
-2. Run the following. `open pom.xml > Run > Run As > Maven Build > put "package" into goals and Run`.
+3. Run the following. `open pom.xml > Run > Run As > Maven Build > put "package" into goals and Run`.
 You'll see the jar for the dependency under Maven Dependencies in the project structure.
 Do this each time a new dependency is added to pom.xml.
-3. If indexes are out of sync (names are not found when it's clearly there), `Project > Clean`. `mvn clean` should also work.
+4. If indexes are out of sync (names are not found when it's clearly there), `Project > Clean`. `mvn clean` should also work.
-4. Start up comfy server.
+5. Start up comfy server.
-5. Run `LocalApplicationTests` to make sure everything is working.
+6. Run `LocalApplicationTests` to make sure everything is working.
 Add the following VM arguments to the run configuration:
 	* --add-exports=org.junit.platform.commons/org.junit.platform.commons.util=ALL-UNNAMED
 	* --add-exports=org.junit.platform.commons/org.junit.platform.commons.logging=ALL-UNNAMED
-6. Run `LocalApplication`.
+7. Run `LocalApplication`.
 Server and Processor can be run separately.
 No VM arguments needed.

 # General Conventions

-- Use `final` whenever possible.
+- Use `final`, or make names effectively final whenever possible.
 - Restrict visibility as much as possible.
 - Use Lombok and Guice injections.
 - Prefix abstract class names with "Base".